MircoGanz/th4din/README.md

 network modeling with unified support for **direct** and **inverse** problem formulations.

-The module is a python implementation of the methodology presented in the accompanying paper:

-**Mirco Ganz, Frank Tillenkamp, Christian Ghiaus**
-*Methodology for solving direct and inverse steady-State thermal–Hydraulic network problems*

-and enables simulation, analysis, and set-point-driven optimization of coupled thermal–hydraulic network using a hybrid **causal–acausal** modeling approach combined with **graph-based tearing for system reduction**.
+The module is a python implementation and enables simulation, analysis, and set-point-driven optimization of coupled thermal–hydraulic network using a hybrid **causal–acausal** modeling approach combined with **graph-based tearing for system reduction**.